 Have you ever tried making lip gloss?
-It’s a fun DIY project that only takes a few minutes PLUS it is easy to make non-toxic lip balm that contains no artificial coloring, flavors or ingredients.
-Try my All-Natural Chocolate Cupcake Lip Balm recipe to see how easy and cost-effective it is to make your own beauty products.
+All-Natural Chocolate Cupcake Lip Balm is a fun DIY project that only takes a few minutes PLUS it’s a non-toxic lip balm that contains no artificial coloring or artificial scents and flavors.
+You’ve got to love an easy, all-natural craft project that’s cheap!

-My daughter loves flavored and scented lip glosses too.
-I, luckily, am much more educated than my 8-year-old self, and don’t want her using products that contain parabens, artificial fragrances, artificial coloring and a host of other unhealthy ingredients that can act as allergens, endocrine disruptors, or carcinogens.
-These substances can cause developmental or reproductive toxicity, early onset puberty, and/or cellular level changes.
-Call me CRAZY but I’m quite convinced that fun lip gloss flavors are NOT worth early onset puberty or breast cancer.
+These substances can cause developmental or reproductive toxicity, early-onset puberty, and/or cellular level changes.
+Call me CRAZY but I’m quite convinced that fun lip gloss flavors are NOT worth early-onset puberty or breast cancer.

-I still wanted to share the thrill of flavored lip gloss with my daughter so we set out together to make a lip gloss that recreates the fun scents and flavors of my youth, but uses only all natural, non-toxic ingredients.
-The results of our experiment are amazing… Chocolate Cupcake Lip Balm.
-It’s safe enough to mix up in your own kitchen, smells and tastes absolutely delicious, and is affordable to produce!
+I still wanted to share the thrill of flavored lip gloss with my daughter so we set out to make a lip gloss that recreates the fun scents and flavors of my youth, but uses only all-natural, non-toxic ingredients.

-All-Natural Chocolate Cupcake Lip Balm Ingredients
+All-Natural Chocolate Cupcake Lip Balm Recipe

 - 1 Tbsp grated beeswax or beeswax pellets (white or yellow), $0.70